a1143179/chatbot/PRE_COMMIT_SETUP.md

 - No commits with failing tests
 - No commits with TypeScript errors
 - No commits with linting errors
-- No commits with broken builds
+- No commits with syntax errors

 ### ✅ **Ensures Code Quality**
 - Consistent code formatting